 It’s recommended that adults consume between 20-35 grams of fiber per day.

 If you are going to increase your fiber intake, make sure to do it gradually.
 Radically changing your diet can make things worse!

-And, it’s also very important to combine increased fiber intake with my next point to drink more fluids.
+It’s also very important to combine increased fiber intake with my next point.
+Drink more fluids!

 2 – Drink more fluids